 There is no substitute for practicing in as real a scenario as possible.
 Try and put mock panels together and have a chance to practice your answers under pressure.
 You may even get someone to videotape you to watch your body language.

-The questions should come from the selection criteria that you would of answered when you submitted your application.
+The questions should come from the selection criteria that you would have answered when you submitted your application.
 Review them prior to the interview.

-Make sure you that you double-check the date, time and location of the interview.
-Have a phone number to ring if there are any last minute hiccups that cause you to run late.
+Make sure that you double-check the date, time, and location of the interview.
+Have a phone number to ring if there are any last-minute hiccups that cause you to run late.
 Think of how you are going to travel to the interview and factor in the time to take to find a parking spot and traffic delays.
 Arrive for your interview 30 minutes early so that you can give yourself enough time to calm down.

 Despite all I have said, I don’t think how you dress should determine whether you get the job.
 But when there are 90 good applications for 20 positions the little things count.
 Don’t leave any variables in your control to chance.

 Don’t provide an answer that tells them what you want them to hear but rather answer the question that has been asked.
 This often occurs when a candidate has prepared an answer to a question that has been asked previously.
 Beware, the interview panel often subtly changes the wording or the question.
 This is not to say that you shouldn’t prepare for the interview by finding out what previous questions have been asked.
 Just listen to the question and don’t regurgitate a rote learning response.

 “Ask not what the hospital can do for you, but what can you do for the hospital.”

 Many interviews provide an opportunity for doctors to tell the panel why they have applied for the job at this hospital or network.
 Most of what is said is how the hospital can provide education, training and opportunities for them.
 But what skills and experience do you have that you can bring to the hospital and make the workplace better?

 If you asked about the qualities that you have, tell them about yourself (not somebody else).